 Discovering you have an active warrant for your arrest can be alarming and distressing.
 The last thing you want to do is avoid taking action—even if it’s uncomfortable.
 Thankfully, the professionals at Andrew Beasley know exactly what steps you should take.

 First and foremost, you should understand what type of warrant has been issued—bench warrant or arrest warrant.
 Bench warrants can be settled in court immediately with a signed bail amount.
-For arrest warrants, on the other hand, you should seek legal counsel immediately.
+On the other hand, you should seek legal counsel immediately for arrest warrants.

 Handle Legal Concerns with the Professionals